0obito/alx-higher_level_programming/README.md

-This is the first project of sprint 2, it's Python this time, let's gooo !!!
+This is SPRINT 2, it's Python this time, let's gooo !!!